ThorxNxEriksen/ml_ops_02476/README.md

 # Quick Draw Sketch Classification: An MLOps Implementation
 ### Group
-S204618 - Thor Nørgaard Eriksen
+s204618 - Thor Nørgaard Eriksen

-S204606 - Liv Hyllinge
+s204606 - Liv Hyllinge

-S204621 - Kathe H. Schmidt
+s204621 - Kathe H. Schmidt

-S214983 - Søren Mondrup
+s214983 - Søren Mondrup

-S214659 - Clara Sofie Christiansen
+s214659 - Clara Sofie Christiansen

 ## Project Description
-This project aims to develop a comprehensive machine learning pipeline for the classification of hand-drawn sketches utilizing Google's Quick Draw Dataset.
+This project aims to develop a comprehensive machine learning pipeline for the classification of hand-drawn sketches utilizing Google's "Quick, Draw!"
+Dataset.
 The primary objective is to construct an end-to-end MLOps infrastructure that encompasses data processing, model training, deployment, and monitoring while adhering to modern MLOps practices and principles.

 ### Overall Project Goal
 The fundamental goal is to create a robust and scalable system capable of accurately classifying hand-drawn sketches across multiple categories.
 Beyond mere classification, this project seeks to implement a complete MLOps pipeline that demonstrates industry-standard practices in machine learning deployment.
 Key objectives include: